Sarah Hadley: How did you first become involved in photography and what led to you working in this medium as an artist?

 Susan Rosenberg Jones: I hope that they relate to the people in the photographs, that they recognize their own conflicts or emotions, that they find some humor or joy, or food for thought.

 Sarah Hadley: What photographers or other artists inspire you?

 Susan Rosenberg Jones: Oh, so many.
 Helen Levitt.
 Cartier-Bresson.
 Robert Frank.
 Edward Hopper.
 Georgia O’Keefe.
 Phil Toledano, Sally Mann.
 I’ve also had some inspiring teachers who are superb photographers: Amy Arbus, Karen Marshall, Martine Fougeron, Natan Dvir, Jen Davis, Jennifer McLure, Amy Touchette.

 Sarah Hadley: How would you describe your work to someone viewing it for the first time?

 Susan Rosenberg Jones: My work is about people at home, with their family and friends, and in the larger community.

 Sarah Hadley: What defines a good photograph for you?

 Sarah Hadley: What is your process for working on a project?
-Do you preconceive of your images in your head before you shoot or have an idea and shoot until you feel it has been realized?
+Do you preconceive of your images in your head, or do you have a concept or idea and shoot until you feel it has been realized?

-Sarah Hadley: Has living in NYC affected your work?
+Sarah Hadley: Has living in New York affected your work at all?